mvg-fi/roadmap/README.md

 - [ ] Account detail drop down
 - [ ] Calculate exchange rate, slippage(price impact), route

+ 1. If route is ok
+	- Swap is not available
+ 2. If InputAmount is valid
+	- Invalid amount
+ 3. Fetch from provider (get_dy)
+ 4. Show info of the trade
+ 5. Check if enough balance, check if enough gas fee
+	- Insufficient balance
+	- Insufficient ETH for gas
+ 6. Check if approved
+	- Show approve btn

+ Details
+ - route
+   fetch from registry by find_pool_for_coins(x,y), get pool address fetch

 2. Pool page
 - [ ] Add liquidity
 - [ ] Remove liquidity